allenai/unified-io-2.pytorch/README.md

 If using forward, at least one target modality should be set when calling the preprocessor.

-The loss for an example can be computed like this:
+The loss for an example can then be computed like this:

 ```
 from torch.nn import functional as F
-from unified_io_2.preprocessing import build_batch
+from uio2.preprocessing import build_batch
 preprocessed_example = preprocessor(
 text_inputs="What is 1+1?", text_targets="2", target_modality="text")
 batch = build_batch([preprocessed_example], device=model.device)